chemoish/videojs-fairplay/README.md

       // Instead of a certificateUrl send the cert in a string
       certificate: 'base64string',

-      // Function to add any extra license request headers that might be needed
+      // Object to add any extra license request headers that might be needed
-      licenseRequestHeaders: function (request) {
+      licenseRequestHeaders: {
-        request.setRequestHeader('my-extra-header', 'some important information');
+        'my-extra-header': 'some important information'

-        return request;
       },

       // Whether to send cookies with the license request